 The family claims that the secret to their popularity lies in the cream’s extended simmering time, which gives the tea just the right body.
 Then, they add a pinch of cardamom to help bring out the tea’s tantalizing flavors.
-Though it’s uncorroborated, some customers allege that there must be another secret ingredient behind the addictive drink, such as opium or the edible form of cannabis known as bhang.
-Perhaps it’s bhang, or perhaps it’s just a rich, perfectly creamy cup of chai that keeps customers coming back for more.
+Some customers allege that the tea is so addictive, there must be a secret ingredient.
+More likely, though, it’s just a rich, perfectly creamy cup of chai that keeps customers coming back for more.

 Need to Know